parkag/saio-blog/_posts/blog/2015-05-03-first-post.md

 share: true
 ---

-This year my [proposal]({{ site.url }}/assets/files/SAIO-gsoc-proposal.pdf) has been accepted into prestigious global program Google Summer of Code 2015.
+This year my [proposal]({{ site.url }}/assets/files/SAIO-gsoc-proposal.pdf) was accepted into prestigious global program Google Summer of Code 2015.

 During the summer I will be working on refining the existing experimental simulated annealing approach to optimize join orders for large queries in Postgres database.